February 28, 2022

 And while thoracic spine stretches are great to add into a dynamic warm up before a workout, they can also be done as a decompression after a workout, to further ensure your mobility is up to par and to release any pressure caused by a rigorous workout.

-If you have any questions about the thoracic spine or thoracic spine mobility & stretches, please feel free to contact us.
+If you have any questions about the thoracic spine or thoracic spine mobility & stretches, please feel free to comment below.

 Comments will be approved before showing up.